Yanuk-K/cse15l-lab-report/lab-report-4-week-8.md

 ### Do you think there is a small (<10 lines) code change that will make your program work for snippet 2 and all related cases that nest parentheses, brackets, and escaped brackets?
 If yes, describe the code change.
 If not, describe why it would be a more involved change.

-- No, checking for nested links will require checking for any nested links inside links, and a correct implementation that covers all edge cases will be a long implementation with its own method.
+- No, checking for nested links will require checking for any nested links inside links using a separate method(>=10 lines).
+Also, checking for escaped brackets will require another method to do so(>=5 lines or so).

 ### Do you think there is a small (<10 lines) code change that will make your program work for snippet 3 and all related cases that have newlines in brackets and parentheses?
 If yes, describe the code change.
 If not, describe why it would be a more involved change.

-- No, checking for newline alone would take up at least 4 lines(simple method checking newline), and checking for edge cases will very easily make it go over 10 lines.
+- Yes, I think it could be done by writing a method that checks for all possible newline characters.
+Even though there is a lot of them, it will be possible to just check for newline using an array of newline characters and looping over them.